 You will create a compelling single-page site that features a sign-up process to get new users to join some type of project, such as an email list, a software beta test, or an open-source community.
-Focus on designing for an effortless, engaging entry of personal information; and friendly, frictionless client-side tests and alerts for malformed, missing, or incomplete information.
-The goal of this project is to experiment with patterns of interaction that persuade someone to sign up for whatever it is you’re offering, which is not at all an easy task.
+The goal of this project is to experiment with patterns of interaction that persuade someone to sign up for whatever it is you’re offering, which is not an easy task.
+Design for effortless, engaging entry of personal information.
+Include friendly, frictionless client-side tests and alerts for malformed, missing, or incomplete information.

 - Create a touch-friendly, mobile-first responsive web design